 Proper nutrition, regular exercise, and a healthy lifestyle generally help with PMS.
 Speaking with your doctor may help remove fears surrounding this diagnosis.
 A combination of one or more of the following treatments may help relieve symptoms:

-Medications: Taking oral contraceptives may help stabilize the changes in hormone levels and stop ovulation.
+Medications: Taking oral contraceptives or other hormone medications may help stabilize the changes in hormone levels and stop ovulation.
 Bloating and water retention can be improved by cutting down on salt and by using a mild diuretic that will make you urinate.
 Taking over-the-counter pain relievers such as acetaminophen* or ibuprofen can help relieve headaches, joint pain, and menstrual cramping.
 The antidepressant medications known as selective serotonin reuptake inhibitors (SSRIs) are widely used to manage psychological symptoms like anxiety and depression.
 These antidepressants have been proven to help manage PMS.
 However, you need to discuss this with your doctor first before starting any medication or herbal remedy to make sure it’s appropriate and safe for you.

 Exercise: Regular exercise and stress reduction techniques may decrease nervousness and agitation as well as reduce symptoms associated with PMS.